Use Copy Paste Manager faster

-Quick start: Copy anything → press ⌘⌥V → search with ⌘F to paste.
+Quick start: Copy anything → press ⌘⌥V → press ⌘F to search → press to paste the selected clip.

 Copy Paste Manager clipboard popup open over Pages and a browser in dark mode.